Public Interest Considerations

 Under the Government Information (Public Access) Act 2009 (GIPA Act), when deciding whether or not to release information, Government agencies must consider whether there is an overriding public interest against releasing the information.

 - Documents concerning law enforcement and public safety;

 - Documents subject to secrecy provisions in other legislation;

 - Business affairs of another person or agency.

-For more information on how Government agencies apply the public interest test when determining whether or not to release information, refer to the fact sheet on this topic from the Office of the Information and Privacy Commissioners website.
-Link the word Facts sheet to Schedule 1 to the GIPA Act.
+For more information on how Government agencies apply the public interest test when determining whether or not to release information, refer to the fact sheet on this topic from the Information and Privacy Commission's website.